 How to Prepare Yourself for the Next Market Crash

-And when markets are overvalued, as they are now, consider trimming back your stock holdings.
+And when markets are overvalued, consider trimming back your stock holdings.
 Just be aware that you might also lose some upside potential in the meantime.

-As Keynes succinctly implies, markets can remain irrational and overvalued longer than you can remain solvent.
+As Keynes succinctly implied, markets can remain irrational and overvalued longer than you can remain solvent.
 Recent history is a testament to that fact.
-Ultimately, when liquidity is compromised with more sellers than buyers, the markets will drop in value.
-But when the inevitable market crash will occur is a mystery.
+Ultimately, when liquidity is compromised with more sellers than buyers, the markets will drop in value, but when the inevitable market crash will occur is a mystery.